 It is not scientifically possible to assign individual weather events to the current climate change, however, it can be statistically proven that global warming will increase the probability of extreme weather events.
+The sixth IPCC report from 2021 states that “Widespread and rapid changes in the atmosphere, ocean, cryosphere and biosphere have occurred”.

 The direct consequences of man-made climate change include: